Skrubbadubba/HoaryDash/hoarydash/DOCS.md

   token: "your_long_lived_token_here"
 ```

 Save the file.
-The dashboard will regenerate automatically — no restart needed.
-Restart the addon if it doesn't work
+The dashboard will regenerate automatically each time the file is saved.

 ### Separate dashboards

 Each entry under `dashboards` will become its own dashboard with its own endpoint, reachable on \<HoaryDash-url\>/\<dashboard-name\>.
 So from the example above one dashboard would be created at <a href="">http://homeassistant.local:4567/dash</a>

-Find more details in [CONFIG.md](https://github.com/Skrubbadubba/HoaryDash/blob/main/docs/CONFIG.md)

 ---